Villa Jovis: Location and description of the palace

 Villa Jovis is situated in the very northeast of the island atop Monte Tiberio; its 334 m elevation makes it the second-highest peak of Capri, after Monte Solaro (589 m elevation) in Anacapri.

 The north wing of the building contained the living quarters, while the south wing saw administrative use.
 The east wing was meant for receptions, whereas the west wing featured an open-walled hall (ambulatio) which offered a scenic view towards Anacapri.

 As water was difficult to obtain at the villa's location, Roman engineers constructed an intricate system for the collection of rainwater from the roofs and a large cistern that supplied the palace with fresh water.

 South of the main building there are remains of a watch tower (specula) for the quick telegraphic exchange of messages with the mainland, e.g. by fire or smoke.

-Access to the complex is possible only on foot, and involves an uphill walk of about 2 km from Capri town.
+Access to the complex is possible only on foot, and involves an uphill walk of about 2 km from the town of Capri.